paulpounendis/personal/paul_repuation_request_proposal.md

 We run lectures, workshops, bootcamps, many events and soon student projects to engage the students and community on Blockchain technology!

 I would like to participate in the Genesis DAO, and learn how our potential initiatives would benefit others in the community.
-I have learnt about this from my great friend Daniel Bar, who said this would be a great fit for us!
+I have learnt about this from my great friend Daniel Bar, who said this would be great for us to be apart of!

 Social-Identity Verification Tweet #SIVT: https://twitter.com/PPounendis/status/1131064900946501632?s=19